The SOBs want you weak and sickly

 *Price is per person, in USD, cruise only, applies to select sailings, interior stateroom, based on double-occupancy, and reflects any promotional savings.

-Flash Deals applies to new, individual bookings made May 22 – May 26, 2026, on the sailings listed under “Flash Deals” under the Deals section of www.RoyalCaribbean.com and provides discounted pricing at the rates displayed.
-Flash Deals sailings are combinable with any other offer or promotion, including but not limited to BOGO60, Kids Sail Free, Free 3rd and 4th Guests, promotional OBCs, Next Cruise offers, instant savings, restricted discounts (e.g. Seniors, Residents, Military), Promo Code driven offers, Crown and Anchor discounts, Shareholder Benefits, Standard Group but not combinable with , Interline, Travel Agent, Travel Agent Friends and Family, Weekly Sales Events and Net rates.
-Individual reservations may be transferred into an existing group, assuming required criteria are met; full deposit will be required at time of transfer.
+Last Minute Cruises applies to new individual bookings made on the sailings listed under "Last Minute Cruises" under the Deals section of www.RoyalCaribbean.com and provides discounted pricing at the rates displayed.
+Last Minute Cruises sailings are combinable with Free 3rd and 4th Guests, Kids Sail Free, Next Cruise Offers, Email Bonus Offer, Employee Friends & family and Crown and Anchor discounts but are NOT combinable with any other offer or promotion, including but not limited to BOGO60, Promotional OBCs, Instant savings, Promo Code driven offers, Restricted discounts (e.g. Seniors, Residents, Military), Shareholder Benefits, Standard Group, Interline, Travel Agent, Travel Agent Friends and Family, Weekly Sales Events and Net rates.
+Individual reservations may not be transferred into an existing group.
 Failure to apply the required full deposit amount may result in a cancellation of the booking.
-Flash Deals is available to residents of United States, Canada, Puerto Rico, and select countries.
+Last Minute Cruises is available to residents of United States, Canada, Puerto Rico, and select countries.
 Prices and offers are subject to availability and change without notice; capacity controlled and may be withdrawn at any time.
 Refer to www.RoyalCaribbean.com for additional terms and conditions.
 Royal Caribbean International reserves the right to correct any errors, inaccuracies, or omissions and to change or update fares, fees, and surcharges at any time without prior notice.